mosnyik/StacksNFTAuctionPlace/README.md

 ## **Workflow**
 Our project would have a **backend** and a **frontend**.

-The **backend** would hold all our smart contracts and everything that associates with it, the **fronend** would hold evrything that the user would use to interact with the smart contract.
+The **backend** would hold all our smart contracts and everything associated with it, and the **frontend** would hold everything that the user would use to interact with the smart contract.

 ## **Backend**
 To create an **auction**, the maker would call the `create-auction` function from the  auction contract with the following arguments